 Area Youths Earn First Stripe in Brazilian Jiu Jitsu

 FRANKLIN, Pa.
-(EYT) – Two area youths have been recognized for their accomplishment in Brazilian Jiu Jitsu training.
+(EYT) – Two area youths have been recognized for their accomplishments in Brazilian Jiu Jitsu training.

-Eleven-year-old Myron Bauer, of Fryburg, and nine-year-old Cody Proper, of Oil City, received their first belt stripe in Brazilian Jiu Jitsu on Wednesday night.
+Eleven-year-old Myron Bauer, of Fryburg, and nine-year-old Cody Proper, of Oil City, received their first belt stripes in Brazilian Jiu Jitsu on Wednesday evening.

 A stripe is a recognition of progress and skill, with up to four stripes being required before promotion to the next belt level.
 All students, regardless of experience, are awarded a white belt at the beginning of their journey.
 Each stripe and promotion is increasingly difficult and rewarding.